How Controlled Burns Work

 Jonathan Wiggs/The Boston Globe via Getty Images

-So how do people actually carry out a controlled burn?
 Step one: They plan.
 They plan a lot.
 The "control" part of a controlled burn is key.
 After all, fire is a famously chaotic, destructive, often lethal force of nature.
-Let it get away from you, and hell could break loose.
+Let it get away from you, and all hell could break loose.
 That said, with proper planning and execution, a controlled burn should go off well.

 Advertisement

 Next, whoever is conducting a burn must figure out exactly where it will take place and identify natural firebreaks (like roads or bodies of water).
 They will then plow, mow or bulldoze additional firebreaks where needed to contain the fire.
-A crew must be assembled — the bigger the better.
-People are needed to start fires, to control them and to put them out.
+Assembling a crew — the bigger, the better — is a must.
+You need people to start the fires, to control them and to put them out.

 Once everything is in order on a burn day, the crew often starts a small fire in a corner of the site that's downwind to see how the flames act in the given conditions.
 If all goes well, they can then light up something called a backfire.
 The backfire line is downwind against a firebreak.
-That means the only direction it can spread is against the wind, so it will move slowly and be easily controlled.
+That means the only direction it can spread is against the wind, so it will move slowly and be easy to control.

 Finally, when the burn is complete, it's time to "mop up," which means extinguishing any lingering flames or embers.
-That can mean cutting down any trees still on fire and generally drenching everything that's still burning or smoking with water.
+That can mean cutting down any trees still on fire and using water to generally drench everything that's still burning or smoking.

 Advertisement